-- Arcaane Signet - Hey look, they printed the perfect two-drop rock.
+- Arcane Signet - Hey look, they printed the perfect two-drop rock.
 Hey look, we're not running it.
-Weirdly enough, I can come up with more scenarios where Orzhov Signet is beneficial to the list due to its general colour hunger, potentially converting colourless rock mana into a dual colour burst for a spirit or something, than cases where this outperforms the classic.
-The first rock you should add if you go for more two-drop rocks in your list, unless it costs a fortune in the timeline you're reading this in.
+Weirdly enough, I could come up with more scenarios where Orzhov Signet was beneficial to the list due to its general colour hunger, potentially converting colourless rock mana into a dual colour burst for a spirit or something, than cases where this outperformed the classic.
+And then Rampant Hawk came around and ate up the slot anyway.
+One of the first rocks you should add if you go for more rocks in your list, unless it costs a fortune in the timeline you're reading this in.
 Dammit Gavin.

 - Bolas's Citadel - Oh, Bolas Rock.
+Where do I even put you?
+You technically ramp by cheating casting costs, so you'll live here rather than card draw.
 Sticking this thing is akin to flipping on turbo mode, just sit back and watch as the deck accrues an insane amount of advantage off the top.
 All the shuffle and topdeck manipulation effects (Sensei's Divining Top, Doom Whisperer) present in the 99 double up as handy ways to keep the gravy train going.
 You know you're a crazy card when Necropotence plays support for you, and Top offering up a sorcery speed Yawgmoth's Bargain is similarly bonus perk territory rather than main feature.
 Try to land some lifegain with this around to keep going unharmed.
 Wins games quickly if unanswered, puts you in an incredibly solid position even if blown up.

 - Chromatic Lantern - While the fact it makes all your colour woes go away with the flick of a wand is wonderful, its mana cost of three is not.
 Sequences a bit awkwardly in the early game, and doesn't provide a tremendous payoff later on either.
 Still a hell of a rock, and the more colours you have the more you should be running this.

 - Commander's Sphere - The free cycling works well with repeatable recursion, which the list doesn't currently support.
 Add the fact it's ultimately a typical three-drop rock, and its position in the rock waiting list hierarchy becomes not that good.
-There are a few two-drop options (e.g. Arcane Signet/Talisman of Hierarchy) that are kicking around on the bench.
+There are a few two-drop options (e.g. Arcane Signet/Orzhov Signet) that are kicking around on the bench.